Dedham Public Library: First building

 At a meeting of the trustees held September 22, it was voted to add $4,000 from the general fund to the Bullard and Shuttleworth legacies which were given specially for a building fund.
 This amount was increased by the accumulation of the funds.
 The final cost of the building was as follows: cost of land, $4,975.14, grading and fencing, $587.44, building and furniture, $29,873.17, total, $35,385.75.

-This building was constructed of Dedham pink granite laid up with random ashlar work in quarry facings and trimmings of red sandstone.
+This building was constructed in the French Romanesque style of Dedham pink granite laid up with random ashlar work in quarry facings and trimmings of red sandstone.
 The main entrance was by a wide arch opening on a porch from which through a vestibule access is obtained to a square entrance hall.
 From this hall, a wide arch opens opposite the porch into the reading hall and another on the right into the delivery room.

 Back of the delivery room and at the right of the reading hall from which it was divided by a glass screen partition was the librarian's room, so placed as to give the librarian control of the public area of the building.
 The wing of the building was constructed as a fire proof book stack, the shelving of which accommodated 28,800 volumes.
 The first ever use of a metal stack system was probably Van Brunt design of the Statehouse Library in Topeka, Kansas in 1883.
 Dedham's was designed three years later.